What is Hybrid Cloud?

 • Self-service - A well-designed hybrid cloud can allow IT users - such as developers and line-of-business managers - to gain access to IT infrastructure and services through a self-service portal.
 This not only gives them immediate access to services, it reduces the burden on IT since it no longer has to serve as the middleman.

-• Faster delivery of new products and services - Hybrid cloud computing can help you deliver new products and services more quickly by eliminating barriers that slow your business and development teams down.
+• Faster delivery of new products and services - Hybrid cloud models can help you deliver new products and services more quickly by eliminating barriers that slow your business and development teams down.
 New digital services become easier to create and deploy, and developers and test engineers can better access the resources they need when they need them.

-• Cost control - A hybrid cloud model lets you run every application as efficiently as possible, while adopting a pay-as-you-go model that reduces your capital investments in infrastructure and datacenters.
+• Cost control - A hybrid cloud architecture lets you run every application as efficiently as possible, while adopting a pay-as-you-go model that reduces your capital investments in infrastructure and datacenters.
 Designing datacenters to accommodate peak loads only to have infrastructure sitting idle much of the time is a poor choice versus adding cloud resources when needed to accommodate peak periods.

 • Access to the latest technology - In today’s competitive business environment, enterprises cannot afford to find themselves in a situation where they are unable to gain immediate access to technologies that could provide a business advantage.
 One example of this is AI.
 The large public clouds are innovating rapidly and offering competing services.
 A hybrid cloud model gives you the flexibility to use the best technology to seize opportunities.